Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 * `.env` includes default values for Docker Compose environment variables
 * `docker-compose-ce.yml` is the base Docker Compose Template for Alfresco Community deployment
 * `docker-compose-ee.yml` is the base Docker Compose Template for Alfresco Enterprise deployment
-* `alfresco-https` includes a Dockerfile template to start Alfresco Repository with SSL
+* `alfresco` includes a Dockerfile template to start Alfresco Repository
-* `search-https` includes a Dockerfile template to start Search Services and Insight Engine with SSL
+* `search` includes a Dockerfile template to start Search Services and Insight Engine
-* `zeppelin-https` includes a Dockerfile template to start Zeppelin with SSL
+* `zeppelin` includes a Dockerfile template to start Zeppelin with SSL
-* `sharding-none` includes a Dockerfile template for dynamic Sharding in Plain HTTP
-* `sharding-https` includes a Dockerfile template for dynamic Sharding with SSL
-* `replication-none` includes a Dockerfile template for Replication in Master/Slave mode
 * `keystores` includes every truststore and keystore required for SSL configuration